Sudan talks over coup hit "semi-deadlock", sources from ousted government say | Politics

 The sources told Reuters the military had tightened restrictions on ousted Prime Minister Abdalla Hamdok, who was placed under house arrest during the Oct.
 25 takeover when his government was dissolved.
 The new restrictions further limited his ability to hold meetings or make political contacts, they added.

+Pro-democracy groups are trying to reverse the coup with a series of mass rallies and neighbourhood demonstrations.
+Some small protests took place on Saturday evening, and a new round of civil disobedience and strikes are planned across Sudan for Sunday and Monday.
+Many in the protest movement reject any role for the military and call for full civilian rule.
+The Sudanese Professionals Association (SPA), which led protests in the uprising that toppled Bashir, announced a new platform on Saturday including a demand for the formation of a purely civilian transitional authority over a four year period.

-Critics of Burhan accuse the army of fomenting unrest before the military takeover, which they say made the risk of civil conflict more likely and derailed a transition that offered an opportunity of Sudan to exit from decades of isolation and internal wars.
+It also called for the restructuring of the military and the dissolution of the powerful paramilitary Rapid Support Forces (RSF), whose leader was Burhan's deputy in the military-civilian ruling council before the coup.
+Critics of Burhan accuse the army of fomenting unrest before the military takeover, which they say made the risk of civil conflict more likely and derailed a transition that had offered Sudan a chance to escape decades of isolation and internal wars.

+Western powers have condemned the takeover, paused economic assistance, and said that a deal for relief on tens of billions in foreign debt is at risk.
+A delegation from the Arab League, which has called for Sudanese parties to stick to the democratic transition, was sending a high-level delegation to Sudan on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)